cportner/sexSelectionSpacing/ReadMe.md

 on what files are included.

-All code assume that you have Stata-SE installed and ready to run in batch mode (Stata -> Install Terminal Utility).
+All code assume that you have Stata-SE installed and ready to run in batch mode (Stata -> Install Terminal Utility if you are on Mac or Windows; if you are on Unix type system ensure that `stata-se` is in your path).
+Stata has to be version 13 or better.
-Make sure you do not have your profile automatically change working directory (something like cd ~/data for example).
+Make sure you do not have your profile automatically change working directory (to something like cd ~/data for example).
 If you do, make will not run the Stata files correctly.

 The PDF of final paper is created using XeLaTeX with the TeX